radius-project/docs/docs/content/concepts/overview/_index.md

 ---
 type: docs
-title: Overview for Project Radius
+title: Overview for Radius
 linkTitle: Overview
-description: Learn how Project Radius fits into the app development landscape and it's long-term vision
+description: Learn how Radius fits into the app development landscape and it's long-term vision
 weight: 100
 categories: "Concept"
 ---